-Eirdís, full name Eirdís Heiður Chen Ragnarsdóttir, was born in Reykjavík, Iceland.
-With a Chinese mother and Icelandic father, she has lived in Iceland, Beijing, Tokyo and New York.
-She studied traditional Western and Chinese painting at Central Academy of Fine arts and continued her studies at New York University with a minor in psychology and an individualized major ''The Concept of Self'' focusing on the Modern Self as a Commodity.
-Philosophy, psychology and psychoanalysis has been of utmost inspiration to Eirdís's creative process.
+Eirdís was born in Reykjavík, Iceland.
+With a Chinese mother and Icelandic father, she was raised between Iceland and China.
+She studied traditional Western and Chinese painting at Central Academy of Fine arts and continued her studies at New York University with a minor in psychology and an Individualized major ''The Concept of Self'' focusing on the Modern Self as a Commodity.
+Philosophy, Psychology and Psychoanalysis inspire Eirdís's creative process.

 Her work mostly comprises of oil paintings and ink drawings.
 Eirdis discusses ideas regarding the gender unspecific “feminine," a topic that is important to consider not only within the framework of the individual but also within societal and cultural structures.
 She expresses the power of femininity in a time when masculine constructs are considered the epitome of strength in many countries.
 Her work is an attempt to reconnect with the feminine self.
 She is also fascinated with the Milennial Crisis of what she coins "The Lost & Found Self."
 The attractive comical interaction between women and food highlights the relevant consequences of the 21st century woman and how the misconception of femininity as a commodity can lead to a disjointed sense of self torn between social media/performance and internal embodiment.